tari-labs/tari-university/src/cryptography/fraud-proofs-1/MainReport.md

-# Fraud Proofs and SPV clients - easier said than done?
+# Fraud Proofs and SPV (lightweight) clients - easier said than done?

 ## Background
 The Bitcoin blockchain is, as of June 2018, approximately 173 Gigabytes in size [[1]].
 This makes it nearly impossible for everyone to run a full Bitcoin node.
 Lightweight/Simplified Payment Verification (SPV) clients will have to be used by users since not everyone can run full nodes due to the computational power, bandwidth and cost needed to run a full Bitcoin node.